 To get a copy of the application form on paper, contact your local council.

-From the start of term 6, we spend time preparing your child for transition from year 2 to year 3 at the junior site.
+From the start of term 6, we spend time preparing your child for transition from year 2 to year 3 and their move to the junior site.
 Initially, the children will have a playtime for just their year group on the junior playground.
-Then they will have a joint year 2 and year 3 playtime without the rest of the key stage two children on there.
-After that, they will be assigned a buddy who they can ask questions to and who will look out for them when they start in September.
+Then they will have a joint year 2 and year 3 playtime without the rest of the key stage two.
+After that, they will be assigned a buddy who they can ask questions and who will look out for them when they start in September.

 In the week before class swap day, the children will spend a full afternoon in the year 3 classrooms completing some games and a circle time.
 They will then spend the full day in their new classroom on class swap day, being both dropped off and collected from the junior site playground.